top of page

 So, no, you didn't just buy or sell a home for $10.00, but you did buy or sell for $10.00 and other good and valuable consideration!

+I hope that you found this informative.
 If you feel that this information may help you or a client, please reach out.
 It is my mission to help others.

 Jeremiah L. McGuire